Nikhil-Chouhan/Depronto-MachineTest/README.md

 > On Click of any card, open that blog post on a new page and show all the comments of that blog.
 > Create a To-do page and show all the Todo's in a table with filter/Sort.

+## Live
+The application is deployed on heruko.
+[Web App Link](https://depronto-task-blogpage.herokuapp.com/)

 ### Screenshots
 Screenshots are in the Output Folder